Purdue-CS193/lab-1-wilso982/index.md

+# Austin Wilson's First cs193 Lab

+## My Top 3 Favorite Things About cs193

+- We only meet **once** per week!
+- Classes and labs are only 50 minutes!
+- Things we learn in this class are usefull for my future in cs!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.